gustaveroussy/pileup2vcf/README.md

 * biopython
 * pyfaidx

+Manuel Lebeurrier has reported that you should have gcc 4.9 in order to be able to install some of those libraries

 For simple installation, use `pip install <dependency name>` If not root: `pip install --user <dependency name>`